DISIC/foss-contrib-policy-template/BestpracticesTemplate.md

 * README: description of project

-* CONTRIBUTING: contributing guidelines, how to get involved, and identifiction of license or agreement under which contributions are accepted
+* CONTRIBUTING: contributing guidelines, how to get involved, and identification of license or agreement under which contributions are accepted

 * LICENSE: full text of outbound license of project